 Pets and Vets: Reducing Your Vet Bill in Mexico

-Most of us are aware that many people have come under substantial financial hardship because of medical bills.
-A high-quality reasonably-priced healthcare system alone might be reason enough to consider moving to Mexico.
-What if the medical costs were associated with a pet?
+Most of us know that many people suffer substantial financial hardship because of high medical bills.
+The cost of healthcare in the U.S. is one of the major reasons people move to Mexico.
+What if the high medical costs were associated with a pet?

 Denise, a San Diego yoga instructor and massage therapist, was never seen without her 10-year old shepherd mix.
-He went everywhere with her.
 When Denise stood up, the dog stood up.
 When Denise left a room, the dog was right behind her.
 When the dog tore his meniscus, her San Diego vet told her it would cost $10,000 to fix.